 This is a great marketing strategy for getting new customers in the door quickly.
-Compared to other marketing strategies that take longer to perform like social media or search engine optimization, paid digital ads gets you instant visibility.
+Compared to other marketing strategies that take longer to perform, like social media or search engine optimization, paid digital ads get you instant visibility.

 In order to do this type of marketing, however, you need to pay for this visibility.
 Digital ads rely on a designated budget that you spend in exchange for promotion.

 With digital advertising, you get charged whenever someone interacts with your ad.
 This is called pay-per-click advertising.
 Because of this billing system, you get very specific insights about how well your ad campaign performs that you may not have gotten with other traditional marketing avenues.